 Top draft picks don't have to worry about these nuisances.
 Some first-year players out of high school and college earn six-figure and seven-figure signing bonuses when they sign.
 But for those that don't, which is most of a franchise's minor leaguers, they take home way less than any state's minimum wage.

 MLB issued a memo before the 2020 season instructing major league teams to raise the minimum salaries for minor league players, which will reportedly increase by anywhere from 38 to 72 percent.
-Still, that’s nearly enough considering the amount of hours these players put in during the season and in the offseason.
+Still, that’s not nearly enough considering the amount of hours these players put in during the season and in the offseason.

 Just how poorly compensated for their work are minor leaguers paid?
 Let's just say they make less than the average high school janitor.

 We know that minor league salaries are minuscule, but just how low they are might shock you.
 According to The Athletic, the average player salary for a minor league player was $6,000 in Single-A, $9,350 in Double-A and $15,000 in Triple-A in 2018.